openattic/openattic/documentation/developer_docs/dev_e2e.rst

   * Locators and specs should apply to the Jasmine2 and Protractor version 3.x.x functionalities
   * Make sure that written tests do work in Chrome (v.
 49.x.x) and Firefox (v.
 45.x)
   * The name of folders/files should tell what the test is about (i.e. folder "user" contains "user_add.e2e.js"
-  * "Workflow"-files contain tests which do not emphasize any functionality (i.e. add, delete, edit) but validation and user feedback in forms or dialogs
+  * "Workflow"-files contain tests which do not emphasize any functionality (i.e. add, delete, edit) but check validation and user feedback in forms or dialogs (like error messages)

 Tips on how to write tests that also support Firefox
 ----------------------------------------------------